usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Multi-factor-crypto-device.png" alt="authenticator" style="width: 100px;height: 100px;min-width:100px;min-height:100px;"/></td>
-    <td>A multi-factor cryptographic device is a hardware device that performs cryptographic operations using a protected cryptographic key(s) that require activation through a second authentication factor.
+    <td>A multi-factor cryptographic device is a hardware device that performs cryptographic operations using one or more protected cryptographic keys that requires activation through a second authentication factor.
 Authentication is accomplished by proving possession of the device and control of the key.
 The authenticator output is provided by direct connection to the user endpoint and is highly dependent on the specific cryptographic device and protocol, but it is typically some type of signed message.
 The multi-factor cryptographic device is <i>something you have</i>, and it SHALL be activated by either <i>something you know</i> or <i>something you are</i>.</td>
   </tr>
   </table>
   </div>